MicrosoftDocs/security/zero-trust/azure-infrastructure-virtual-machines.md

 ---
 title: How do I apply Zero Trust principles to Azure virtual machines?
-description: Apply Zero Trust principles to virtual machines in Azure.
+description: How to apply Zero Trust principles to virtual machines in Azure.
 ms.date: 02/12/2024
 ms.service: security
 author: sikovatc